Prior sample size extensions for assessing prior impact and prior--likelihood discordance

-We obviously also need to establish theoretical results for scenarios that go beyond those covered in Section~\ref{s:th}, and more critically to cases where the likelihood itself is misspecified in consequential ways.
+We also need to establish theoretical results for scenarios that go beyond those covered in Section~\ref{s:th}, and more critically to cases where the likelihood itself is misspecified in consequential ways. \note{A reviewer also reminded us to study the issue of assessing likelihood-prior combination that could lead to substantial bias, in the sense of creating regions of parameter space that are highly probable \textit{a priori}; see \cite{baskurt2013hypothesis,evans2019measuring}.} Applications to high-dimensional and/or non-parametric problems are another important direction to explore, and the growing literature on the relationship between prior and posterior concentrations (see for example \cite{pkv:2014} and \cite{strawn:2014} and references therein) may provide some theoretical insight on this exploration.

-In applying our methods, we encountered two practical problems.
-The first is the computational demand.
-Our procedure involves computing some posterior quantities many times, and hence the overall computational load depends critically on how the posterior calculations are performed.
-For example, using conjugate priors, we were able to carry out most of our simulation studies in less than a minute each on a 2.6 GHz Intel i7 laptop.
-In contrast, for the application in Section~\ref{s:app}, we used the \textit{bayesglm} package in R, which took closer to an hour.
-For complex models, the computational load could become impractical with brute force execution.
-Therefore seeking effective computational strategies is an area of much needed research.